 Owners Rita and David, both passionate about the environment met whilst tree planting in the Wirrema area in Victoria.
-Together they took on Red Rock Olives with a vision to have a small environmental footprint and promote food integrity in the community.
+Together they took on Red Rock Olives with a vision to only leave a small environmental footprint and promote food integrity within the community.

-The grove is located in Pomonal, described as “the Grampians region’s garden of floral delights”.
+The olive grove is located in Pomonal, described as “the Grampians region’s garden of floral delights”.

 Rita shares with us their beginnings at Red Rock Olives, what an average work day looks like for them and their inspiring ‘backyard trading’ concept.
 Enjoy!

 My food philosophy is echoed through the Red Rock Olives brand and farm gate cafe.
 I hate food wastage, so preserving and pickling produce in olive oil or vinegar is very important to me.
 Buying produce that is local and in season and showcasing it in its most flavoursome way is easy, healthy and most importantly, delicious.

 You and your partner David took over the business in 2013, can you share with us your inspiration for taking on an olive grove & your journey on getting to where you are today?

 I was based in Melbourne, constantly frustrated with the waste created by the city lifestyle – the paper in offices, food packaging and fast food.
 In an effort to reverse this wasteful cycle, I signed up for a tree planting weekend in the Wimmera area.
 David was working for Project Platypus, a landcare organisation focused on revegetation and this is where we first met.
 Once I made the move from the city to western Victoria, we stumbled upon Red Rock Olives – a perfect business to draw upon both their skills.
 We have combined my past Melbourne business and public relations experience, with David’s 35+ years of agriculture and farming.